zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 There’s nothing cookie cutter about the scripts for  our podcast, that’s because they’re written by someone who never flies by the s eat of her pants, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Thank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2011 by the  Center for Educational Development.

 # Trying to Remember